One of the most frequent problems encountered in the home is damp, which can lead to mould.

 The air we breathe also holds amounts of water vapour, depending on its temperature.
 If warm moist air is cooled by any cold surface it is no longer able to hold the same amount of water vapour.
 The air-borne moisture turns into droplets of water and collects on the cold surfaces.

-How Much moisture can be produced in your home in a day?
+How much moisture can be produced in your home in a day?

-Water Vapour source in an ‘average’ house per day |
+Water vapour source in an ‘average’ house per day |

 Approximate water generated (in litres) |